Here is the link https://www.maxhealthcare.in/blogs/get-rid-kidney-stone-pain

 SWL: SWL is done with a machine that can break stones from outside the body.
 To break the stone, focused shock waves are transmitted to the stone through the skin.
 The stone absorbs the energy of the shock waves and this breaks it into smaller pieces.
 The fragments then pass with urine.

-URS/RIRS: URS/RIRS is a type of treatment which is done with a small-caliber endoscope (rigid/flexible).
+URS/RIRS: URS/RIRS is a type of treatment that is done with a small-caliber endoscope (rigid/flexible).
 Stones can be located, disintegrated (with laser or pneumatic), and removed in a single procedure.

 PNL: PNL is a surgery to remove large stones directly from the kidney.
 The advantage is that even very large stones are removed in a single operation.

 Note: Not all stones require treatment.
-You need treatment if the stone causes discomfort and does not pass or likely to pass, naturally with urine.
-Urologist may also advise treatment if you have pre-existing medical conditions.
+You need treatment if the stone causes discomfort and does not pass or is likely to pass, naturally with urine.
+The urologistmay also advise treatment if you have pre-existing medical conditions.